-The Leland V. and Carol Eliason Scholarship is given in honor of Leland V. Eliason, provost of the seminary (EPE047).
+The Leland V. and Carol Eliason Scholarship is given to an incoming or current seminary student who embraces the vision of the Bethel Seminary "Three Centers" philosophy of education.
+(EPE047).

 The Leland and Carol Eliason/Ralph Hammond Scholarship provides an annual award to a full-time seminary student of color, with preference to a member of the Baptist General Conference (EPE046).